Fall Harvest and Colour Cruise

 7 nights, 8 days starting at $3645 CAD per person

 As Autumn unfolds, the shore and islands ignite with a blaze of colour and travellers come from far and wide to take part in this parade of colour as our ship cruises beside the quiet and peaceful shores.
 The sights and sounds of fall make for a breathtaking holiday river cruise.
 As we approach Montreal, the trees that line the riverbanks of Quebec show the true beauty of the changing seasons.

 This breathtaking river cruise feature shore excursions which compliment the turning of the leaves and that time known to many as harvest.
-Come and explore the passages and channels of the 1000 Islands, and the wonder of the St. Lawrence Seaway for 8 Days and 7 Nights.
+Come and explore the passages and channels of the 1000 Islands, and the wonder of the St. Lawrence Seaway for 7 Nights and 8 Days.
 During this cruise from Kingston to Montreal and returning back to Kingston, learn about the storied history of the relationship between Upper and Lower Canada.

 In Alphabetical Order